 No no. Those are the wrong kind of steroids.
 You aren’t going to be pumping it up with Hans and Franz any time soon, I’m afraid.
 These will just puff you up, my little Viennese sausage.

 A few days later, he had to go back to the hospital.
 Indoor Cat meets Outside Virus.
 We added two more medicines to the regime.
-This is when I realized that every penny I made in San Jose was going to wind up in my vet’s bank account and I might have to sell a kidney to pay the rent.
+This is when I realized that every penny I made in San Jose was going to wind up in my vet’s bank account.

 1. We are now dosing the cat with meds five times a day.